-It has been nearly three years since we did a post on foreigners being held hostage in China.
-Since our China lawyers still regularly get contacted regarding China hostage situations, that has undoubtedly been too long.
-To make matters worse, we have recently started hearing of a new and horrific twist.
-But before I go into that, I will set the typical seen by harkening back to a 2009 article, entitled, China Hostage Situation.
+I will set the typical hostage scene by harkening back to a 2009 article, entitled, China Hostage Situation.
 Now IS A Good Time To Pay Your Debts [link no longer exists].
-That article dealt with an email I had received setting forth the following scenario:
+That article involved an email I had received setting forth the following scenario:

-Consumer product company had a rep office – staffed with people with US passports.
+Consumer product company had a rep office staffed with people with US passports.
 Company had financial problems and needed to file for bankruptcy.
-The company sent one of their executives to China to advise their suppliers that they were declaring bankruptcy and would be unable at this point to pay their outstanding balances.
+Company sent one of their executives to China to advise their suppliers that they were declaring bankruptcy and would be unable to immediately pay their outstanding balances.

-I’ll let you know how this turns out – I’m not involved – just hearing most of this second-hand.
+I’ll let you know how this turns out.

-I hope to write a happy ending to this story when/if it resolves itself in a safe way that protects both the US people as well as the suppliers – but I am not so sure it will be.
+I hope to write a happy ending to this story when/if it resolves itself in a way that protects the US people but I am not so sure it will.

 Have you encountered similar experiences?

-I responded to that email by saying that my firm has been involved in similar situations countless times and that had we been retained on this one, “our advice would have been so different that I would like to think things would have never reached this point.
+I responded to that email by saying that my law firm has been involved with many similar situations had we been retained on this one, “our advice would have been so different that things would have never reached this point.
 We would have told this company to get ALL its personnel out of China before letting suppliers know (from far far away) about the bankruptcy filing and the upcoming slow payments.
-That is actually always our first advice (both orally and in writing) whenever a foreign company contacts us for help with their China debt issues.
+That is actually always our first advice (orally and in writing) whenever a foreign company contacts us for help with their China debt issues.

-Young Chinese Child falls from a window in a room in which an American employee of our client is one of the few adults.
-Child is very badly hurt.
-Very badly.
-It now appears the child’s injuries will probably not be permanent, but he also may be in recovery for a year.
-His medical expenses by US standards were fairly low, but they are astronomical by Chinese standards, particularly for this less than large city.
-A day later, the parents of the child come with a lawyer to tell this employee that they want six figures (in US dollars, not RMB) from him and from his employer for the injuries that have befallen their child.
-They also go to the police and make the same request of this employee and his American employer.
+Young Chinese Child falls from a window in a room in which an American employee is one of the few adults.
+Child is very badly hurt, though the child’s injuries will probably not be permanent.
+His medical expenses by US standards were fairly low, but they are astronomical by Chinese standards.
+A day later, the injured child’s come with a lawyer and tell this American employee they want USD$250,000 from him and his employer for the injuries that have befallen their child.

-If you are a foreign company without a China presence and you owe money to a Chinese company, you do not need to worry about a hostage situation (so long as you never send anyone from your company to China), but you do probably need to worry about Sinosure, and for how to deal with that you should read China Sinosure: What You NEED to Know.
+If you are a foreign company without a China presence and you owe money to a Chinese company, you do not need to worry about a hostage situation (so long as you never send anyone from your company to China), but you do probably need to worry about Sinosure, and for how to deal with that you should read China Sinosure as Existential Threat.

-Chinese Law Prof blog did an excellent post on this same topic, entitled, Debt Hostages.
-That post is on how the police often look the other way (or even assist) with these kidnappings:
+Chinese Law Prof blog did an excellent post on this same topic, entitled, Debt Hostages, on how the Chinese police often look the other way (or even assist) with these kidnappings:

 When is kidnapping not kidnapping?
 Apparently when it’s for the purpose of getting a legitimate debt paid.
 This, at least, seems to be the social understanding of kidnapping in China, and there’s even legal support for it (the law calls it unlawful detention in that case).
 The latest case is reported in the Dongguan Times: a couple can’t pay the hospital bill for the wife’s delivery of a baby, so the hospital is holding the baby hostage until the parents pay up.
 They’ve had the baby for over 100 days so far.
 One amazing thing about it is that this is apparently a government-run hospital, and the hostage-takers have even held a press conference to justify their actions (apparently they felt the father had not been “sincere” in his efforts to pay).
 The other amazing thing about it (to me) is that this is seen as relatively acceptable.
 The newspaper report uses quotation marks around the word “hostage,” as if the baby somehow is not really a hostage.
 And the most a local lawyer can bring himself to call this is “inappropriate.”

-The post goes on to note how taking debt hostages just isn’t that big a deal in China and the police even sometimes assist:
+The post notes how taking debt hostages isn’t a big deal in China and the police even sometimes assist:

 I’ve been seeing reports of creditors taking debt hostages for years, and they are always similar in key points: the creditor keeps a human being in forcible detention and demands payment of a debt as a condition for release.
 What’s more, the hostage-taking and the identity of the kidnapper are not secret; that would defeat the whole purpose.
 And finally, the police do nothing.
 They think of it as a civil dispute having nothing to do with them.
 For example, back in 1992 I read of a case where a jilted suitor took a woman’s baby as hostage for the return of over 1,000 yuan in gifts.
 The police didn’t immediately arrest this known kidnapper; instead, the go-between, the village committee, and “judicial departments” tried for five months to persuade him to return the child.
 Only then did they finally give up and arrest him.